dadambro/project-1/README.md

 the height, weight, and type distribution stuff, I had an honest curiosity about the base stats, especially as it relates to “splitting” the Special stat in later generations, and the subsequent effect on the overall “strength” of each Pokemon.
-I found it interesting to figure out, and hopefully you found it somewhat interesting to read.
+I found it interesting to explore, and hopefully you found it somewhat interesting to read.